Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

         estimation script.

-        For capacitors, A similar scraping process can be used. full_df_part_info(): Make sure to input the new starting link.
+        For capacitors, A similar scraping process can be used.
+        i) full_df_part_info(): Make sure to input the new starting link for capacitors.
 Everything will once again be put into xl_pdf_sets/.

-        combine_downloaded_tables(): Make sure component = 'cap'.
+        ii) combine_downloaded_tables(): Make sure component = 'cap'.
 Put onto xl_pdf_sets/merged_capacitor_list_files.csv.

-        full_pdf_part_info_xl(): Set component = 'cap', and once again create a list of [[Mfr_part_no1, [main_page_table_info1], df_of_scraped_pdf_info_tables1],[2],[3]].
+        iii) full_pdf_part_info_xl(): Sets component = 'cap', and once again creates a list of [[Mfr_part_no1, [main_page_table_info1], df_of_scraped_pdf_info_tables1],[2],[3]].
 Put onto xl_pdf_sets/pickled_data_capacitors_no_sheets.
         This is the last file needed before cleaning.

-    2. Data cleaning:
+    2. Data cleaning (__main__ --> data_cleaning() ):
-        Description: This section goes through the data and puts the data into objects with attributes easily used for computations such as ML model training.
-Ensures numerical values.
-This function starts in main_script.py and is called data_cleaning().
+        Description: This section goes through the data and cleans it, ultimately putting the data into objects with attributes easily used for computations such as ML model training.
+Ensures all quantities are numerical values.

-        Transistors: In data_cleaning_full(), comment out capacitor_cleaning().
-Open csv_files/FET_pdf_tables_wt_rr_full.csv.
+        Transistors: In data_cleaning_full(), opens csv_files/FET_pdf_tables_wt_rr_full.csv.
-        Parse the data using initial_fet_parse(), then go through and find additional pdf parameter quantities more cleanly (the first part only finds the code snippet with the right value, this part specifically cleans it).
-Put the cleaned fet data onto cleaned_fet_dataset2.
+        Parses the data using initial_fet_parse(), then goes through and finds additional pdf parameter quantities more cleanly
+        (the first part of the scraping process, as listed in find_trr() above, only finds the code snippet with the right value, the second part specifically cleans it).
+Puts the cleaned fet data onto cleaned_fet_dataset2.

         Inductors: Most of this cleaning is done in Bailey's script.

-        Capacitors: In data_cleaning_full(), uncomment capacitor_cleaning().
+        Capacitors: In data_cleaning_full() --> capacitor_cleaning().
-        The first part of this function is taking the numerical information manually gathered on some capacitors showing the capacitance at various Vdc values, and putting this data onto datasheet_graph_info/capacitor_pdf_data_cleaned.csv.
+        i) The first part of this function takes the numerical information manually gathered on a subset of capacitors with the capacitance at various Vdc values, and puts this data onto datasheet_graph_info/capacitor_pdf_data_cleaned.csv.
-        Include the area of the capacitor, as this is relevant training info.
-This will later be used in a separate ML model training to get the predictions of cap @ Vdc based on cap @ 0Vdc.
-        The next part is to clean the scraped capacitor main page information.
-Open xl_pdf_sets/pickled_data_capacitors_no_sheets.
+        The area of the capacitor also has to be included because this is relevant training info.
+This will later be used in a separate ML model training to get the predictions of cap @ Vdc based on cap @ 0Vdc. ii) The second part cleans the scraped capacitor main page information.
+Opens xl_pdf_sets/pickled_data_capacitors_no_sheets.
-        Then for each line, create a DigikeyCap_downloaded object with all of the capacitor attributes.
+        Then for each line, creates a DigikeyCap_downloaded object with all of the capacitor attributes.
-        As an interim step, write data to csv_files/capacitor_data_class2_extended.csv.
-The next step is re-opening this csv and parsing the data using a call to initial_fet_parse().
-This new df is put onto csv_files\capacitor_data.csv.
+        As an interim step, this function writes the data to csv_files/capacitor_data_class2_extended.csv. iii) The third step re-opens the csv and parses the data using a call to initial_fet_parse().
+This new df is put onto csv_files\capacitor_data.csv and can then be used in ml model training.

     3. Physics-based loss modeling:
         Description: This section is where to generate quantities used for physics-based loss modeling.
 As described in the